By Kimberly Tucker

 Having recently painted my office a fresh Robin’s egg blue, I removed all of my genealogy books from my shelves.
 This gave me the perfect opportunity to take stock of my library and spend some time sharing it with you.

-While there are plenty of other good options that could be added to this list, I consider the following selection of books must reads for any serious researcher, professional genealogist, or anyone who wants to become a professional genealogist (with one exception because all learning must be fun).
+While there are plenty of other good options that could be added to this list, I consider the following selection of family history books must reads for any serious researcher, professional genealogist, or anyone who wants to become a professional genealogist (with one exception because all learning must be fun).
 In fact, they are a must for anyone who wants to improve their research.
 These books will certainly take you more than a year to work through, but the effort will be well worth it.

 Editor’s Note: Many of the books on this list are advanced research manuals and guides.
 For a collection of lighter selections in the genealogy category check out this list of recommend research books here and our selection family history titles that are free with Kindle Unlimited here.